How to Pursue a Meteorologist Career

 If you’re fascinated by weather and climate, then maybe you want to pursue a meteorologist career.

-So let’s review why you should and shouldn’t pursue a meteorologist career.
+So let’s take a look at 5 reasons why you should and shouldn’t pursue a meteorologist career.

 1 Salary is going upwards for meteorologists